HodaZamani/HodaZamani/README.md

 </div>

 I am an AI researcher who is passionate about developing machine learning and deep learning as well as optimization in various applied problems and ensuring that the advanced technologies we develop are reliable and ethical.
 I received my Ph.D. degree in computer science majoring in artificial intelligence and soft computing in 2023.
-- 🌱 I’m looking to collaborate on DL, ML, and Data science projects.
-- 🌱 I’m looking for Postdoctoral position
+- 🌱 I’m looking for Postdoctoral position.
-- 💬 Ask me about anything
+- 🌱 I'm eager to engage in collaborative projects involving Deep Learning, Machine Learning, and Data Science.

 ## My research interest fields are:
    -  Machine Learning